postsharp/Metalama.Documentation/content/conceptual/installing/register-license.md

 ## Registering a license key manually

-To register a license manually for the current user:
+To manually register a license for the current user, do the following:

 1. Open the Metalama licensing JSON configuration file `licensing.json`.
-It is located in the `%appdata%\\.metalama` directory on Windows and in the `~/.metalama` directory on Linux and Mac.
+This file is located in the `%appdata%\\.metalama` directory on Windows, and in the `~/.metalama` directory on Linux and Mac.
 2. Set the license key as the `license` value.
-If the file doesn't exist, it should contain the following content. (`123-ABCDEFGHIJKLMNOPQRSTUVXYZ` is a placeholder for the actual license key.)
+If the file doesn't exist, it should contain the following content (where `123-ABCDEFGHIJKLMNOPQRSTUVXYZ` is a placeholder for the actual license key):

    ```json
    {